-My career began in the late 1980s, with £200 in my pocket, a battered old VW Beetle, and no clue about the business.
+My career as an antiques dealer began in the late 1980s, with £200 in my pocket, a battered old VW Beetle, and no clue about the business.
 The antiques world was shrouded in secrecy: it was highly competitive and dealers wouldn’t reveal a single thing.

 I couldn’t afford a premises of my own, so my first site was next to Dad’s office in my parents’ garden, with an ad in the local newspaper: ‘WANTED!
 Stained glass windows, fireplaces, doors, flooring, architectural salvage’ (it cost me an astronomical £15 a week…).